danbev/learning-openssl/notes/openssl_init_crypto_issue.md

 In our case this will not call EVP_MAC_fetch in fips.so but instead call the one in the statically linked library.

+Hmm, there is a linker script the fips provider named fips.ld which only declares OPENSSL_provider_init as global and the rest as local.
+But notice that the output of `nm` above has `EVP_MAC_fetch` as `T`, that is in the text segment and global.
+This should have been a `t` if the linker script was used.

 __work in progress__